 Step 2: Create a bot on Telegram

 Next, you will need to create a bot on Telegram.
-To do this, you will need to talk to the BotFather, a bot specifically designed to create and manage other bots.
+To achieve this, you will have to talk to the BotFather, a bot specifically designed to create and manage other bots.

 To start, open a conversation with the BotFather by searching for @BotFather in the Telegram app.
 Once you have opened a conversation with the BotFather, type “/newbot” to start the process of creating a new bot.